Timolol

 Alternatives

 Possibly.
 Other medicines can be used to treat glaucoma.
-You should let your midwife, GP obstetrician or eye specialist know that you are taking timolol so that it can be reviewed as soon as possible.
+You should let your GP, obstetrician or eye specialist know that you are using timolol so that they can make sure it is still right for you.
 If you have any questions about a medicine that you are offered in pregnancy you should discuss them with your doctor or midwife.

 No treatment